Yemaye/effectivepopulation/Simulated Data/README.md

 Sellke_infec_####_##.csv has the same meaning for numbers.
 The data is simulated using SDS method (KhudaBukhsh et al).
 Note only the first 20 were used for evaluations.

 true_sol.csv Contains solution data to the determenistic system of equation for given settings

+Note that simulated data do not have any headings for rows